YuanDaoze/GUI-Agents-Paper-List/README.md

     - 📖 TLDR: Brief summary of the paper.
 ```

 Regarding the 🔑 Key:
-- model: Indicates a newly trained model (not existing ones like GPT-4).
-Confirm by reading the abstract or paper details.
+- model: Indicates a newly trained model.
 - framework: If the paper proposes a new framework.
-- dataset: If a new dataset is created and published (use of existing datasets does not count).
+- dataset: If a new dataset is created and published.
-- benchmark: If a new benchmark is established (add "dataset" if there's a new training set involved).
-Confirm by reading the abstract or more details to understand whether a new benchmark was created.
+- benchmark: If a new benchmark is established (add "dataset" if there's a new training set).
 - primary Innovation: List the main focus or innovation in the study.
 - Common Abbreviations: Include commonly used abbreviations associated with the paper if not already in the title or TLDR.